RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2021.md

   * Option to import missing strings into the target language to easily add translations
   * Integrate the script on CI to block PR from merge if there are new strings without translations

-### Introduce Video and Audio calls to LiveChat
+### Introduce Video and Audio calls to Live Chat

 * **Mentors**: [@rafaelferreira](https://open.rocket.chat/direct/rafaelferreira), [@murtaza.patrawala](https://open.rocket.chat/direct/murtaza.patrawala)
-* **Description:** The outcome expected from this project is to support Video and Audio calls in one of the native Omnichannel entry points called [LiveChat](https://github.com/RocketChat/Rocket.Chat.Livechat).
-LiveChat is a small and lightweight application designed to provide B2C communication between Agents and website visitors.
+* **Description:** The outcome expected from this project is to support Video and Audio calls in one of the native Omnichannel entry points called [Live Chat](https://github.com/RocketChat/Rocket.Chat.Livechat).
+Live Chat is a small and lightweight application designed to provide B2C communication between Agents and website visitors.
 It is developed with [PreactJS](https://preactjs.com), which means that any ReactJS developer will be able to implement the new features using [WebRTC](https://webrtc.org) framework.
 * **Desirable Skills**: Experience with JavaScript, ReactJS and WebRTC, and WebSocket API.

 ### **App: Speech-to-Text**